Fairness-Aware Online Personalization: Study of Fairness in Online Personalization

 \emph{Metrics}: Our measures for evaluating bias are based on the assumption that the distribution of the protected attribute values for the top ranked candidates (i.e., based on the order with which a candidate gets to be shown to the user in our online personalization setting) should ideally reflect the corresponding distribution over the set of high quality or relevant candidates.
-A discussion on how this maps to equality of opportunity \cite{hardt_2016} for ranking problems is presented in \cite{geyik2019}.

 Our first measure, Skew$_{v}$@k computes the logarithmic ratio of the proportion of candidates having $v$ as the value of the protected attribute among the set of $k$ highest scoring candidates to the corresponding proportion among the set of relevant candidates: